Living in Dublin 16, Co. Dublin: Schools, Commute & House Prices 2026

 ◆ Live · illustrative figures

-No RTB rental data for Dublin 16 yet -- starting from a typical Leinster rent.
+No RTB rental data for Dublin 16 yet, so this starts from a typical Leinster rent.
 From 1 March 2026 all private tenancies are covered by national rent control: the annual increase is capped at 2% or CPI inflation, whichever is lower.

 Max new rent (monthly)